Edwinngera/sparsex/README.md

 * Pipeline, catch TypeError in server-client communication for when wrong data format is being set.
 * Pipeline, catch all known Server related errors so that sockets and client connections can be cleanly terminated.
 * Preprocessing, Inplace = True/False option for some of the preprocessing steps.
 Perhaps for memory conservation.
+* Project, installing numpy and other hard to install packages.
 * Project, pip installable.
+* Project, use subprocess instead of threads.
 * Project, logging functionality.
 * Project, documentation.
     * Latex Folder with .tex file and .pdf
 * Project, update license.
 * Project, saving models with pickle.HIGHEST_PROTOCOL
 * Project, look through code for method or variable name inconsistencies.
-* Project, installing numpy and other hard to install packages.
 * Project, use of subprocess instead of threading.
 * Tests, making feature extraction tests more dynamic.
 Tests are working great but its just that if we need to be able to test different things then there is no API to do it.
 * Tests, installation test using virtual environments.